Free Trade Zones in Malaysia: Purpose & Types

 6. Waived customs duties on zone-to-zone transfers

 Free Trade Zones in Malaysia can be used to manage transhipping operations, saving money on manufacturing processing fees.
-While Companies in Malaysia focused on using Free Trade Zones for export purposes, it can also be used for crossdocking and transferring goods from one Free Trade Zones to another without the need to pay custom duties.
+While Companies in Malaysia focus on using Free Trade Zones for export purposes, they can also be used for cross-docking and transferring goods from one Free Trade Zones to another without the need to pay customs duties.

 Malaysia Tax Expert Lera